hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/non-functionals.rst

   * read from multiple canton coin scan instances in parallel and compare their responses (this is what validator proxy does for you)

 Note: the same approach should be used for other decentralized tokens.

+..
+REVIEW: Which one would I choose for which reasons?

 Backup and Restore of the Canton Integration DB